 My mother was busy multitasking but turned to pounce on my protest.
 “They’re so what?
 Abi you could learn something from them.
 They listen to their parents.
-Did you know that Sandeep always does science competitions?” she asked, her eyebrows raised dramatically.
+Did you know that Sandeep always does science competitions?”
+Her eyebrows twitched like she might have a conniption.

 “Whatever,” I muttered.
 “Can’t I just stay here at home?”
-I hated hanging out with family friends.
+Family friends were pretty much the worst.

 My mother shook her head vexedly.
 “Abi I’m late now so you have to go there, and you’re too young to stay at home alone.
 When you go there you will see how happy they make their parents.”

 Shree greeted me at the door.
-She was a heavyset woman with a hulking presence and short, black hair in a bowl cut that she probably did herself.
+She was a heavyset woman with a hulking presence and short, black hair in a bowl cut that was probably self-administered.
 She wore layers of clothing despite the heat, and a musty odor wafted forth from behind her.
 She reminded me of an Indian version of the mother from Throw Momma From the Train.
-“Come inside,” she said briefly.
+“Come inside,” she ordered.
 I entered and she glanced at my feet.